 #5 .
 The Windowpane Test

 The purpose of kneading is to develop gluten.
-Gluten is a protein that is formed when two other proteins, glutenin and gliadin, combine with water and then get agitated–stirred, mixed or kneaded.
-(Incidentally, that’s why when you make some baked goods, you mix minimally and gently once you add liquid to the flour.
-You don’t want much gluten to form at all in the case of cakes, pancakes and muffins).
+Gluten is a protein formed when two other proteins, glutenin, and gliadin, combine with water and then get agitated--stirred, mixed, or kneaded.
+(Incidentally, that's why when you make some baked goods, you mix minimally and gently once you add liquid to the flour.
+You don't want much gluten to form in the case of cakes, pancakes, and muffins).

-But how do you know when enough gluten has formed to let your bread rise nice and high and to get a lovely chew?
-It’s called the windowpane test.
+But how do you know when enough gluten has formed to make your bread rise and get a lovely chew?
+It's called the windowpane test.
 After kneading for several minutes, tear off a small piece of dough (if it stretches a lot before pulling away, that is another good indicator of good gluten formation).

-Roll the dough into a small ball and then flatten it into a disc.
-Now start rotating and stretching the dough, as if you are making a tiny pizza.
-You should be able to get the dough thin enough that it is gets nice and translucent before tearing.
-If the dough tears before stretching out nice and thin, you know you have some more kneading to do.
+Roll the dough into a small ball and flatten it into a disc.
+Start rotating and stretching the dough as if making a tiny pizza.
+You should be able to get the dough thin enough that it gets nice and translucent before tearing.
+If the dough tears before stretching out nice and thin, you know you have more kneading.

-This test works best on white breads as the sharp edges of bran in whole wheat and other whole grains tend to cut some of the gluten strands.
-That’s why whole grain breads tend not to rise as high as white breads.
-You should still be able to stretch the dough into a windowpane, but you won’t be able to get the dough as thin.
+This test works best on white bread as the sharp edges of bran in whole wheat and other whole grains tend to cut some gluten strands.
+That's why whole-grain bread tends not to rise as high as white bread.
+You should still be able to stretch the dough into a windowpane, but you won't be able to get the dough as thin.